yalemssa/aspace_tools/docs/README.md

 This package includes functions for creating, reading, updating, and deleting data from ArchivesSpace.
 It was created for archivists who use the ArchivesSpace API to programmatically modify archival metadata.

 `aspace_tools` can be imported into a Python script or into an interactive Python session.
 Standalone scripts which can more easily be distributed to end users can be generated using the `generate_script.py` script.
-See the module overviews below for details on the functionality of the package.

 ### Getting started: configuration